-The average high on September 16 is 72 with a low of 42.
+The average high on September 13 is 72 with a low of 42.
 That is in town - temperatures will be quite a bit cooler higher up.
-The moon will be 65% last quarter full.
-Civil morning twilight is at 6:22 am with sunrise at 6:48 am.
+The moon will be new, with no illumination (sorry folks).
+Civil morning twilight is at 6:23 am with sunrise at 6:49 am.
 Sunset is at 7:16 pm with civil twilight ending at 7:42 pm.

 But listen up - the weather is always unpredictable in northern Colorado, especially this time of year.
-While late summer is normally among the mildest time here, and the first four years of our 50 miler saw sunshine and mild weather - in 2011 it hailed, rained and blew vertical snow - ice cold winds at 40 mph.
+While late summer is normally among the mildest time here, and the first four years of our 50 miler saw sunshine and mild weather - in 2011 it hailed, rained and blew vertical snow - ice cold winds at 40 mph, and then in 2022 year we had a snow, wind fog and mud.
 Prepare for snow!
 Prepare for rain!
 We will give you the forecast at the pre-race briefing but pay no attention to it: Prepare for anything.
 Prepare for heat.
 Prepare for cold (especially at night)!
 Know how to deal with lightning and hail!
 This is the Rockies!